tlxu/tlxu.github.io/_posts/2015-12-16-zombie-process.md

 $ kill -9 $(ps -A -ostat,ppid | awk '/[zZ]/{print $2}')

-You can also get the ppid of process with:
+You can also get the ppid of a process with:

 $ ps -xal |grep 8247 |awk '{print $4}' |head -1
 8246